jexxa-projects/Jexxa/tutorials/HelloJexxa/README.md

 *   How to write a simple application using Jexxa
 *   How to bind different driving adapter to the `BoundedContext` object which allow to control your application from outside
 *   How to control the running application from outside via `BoundedContext` object
 *   How to use the `jexxa-application.properties` to configure the driving adapters
+*   How to build a docker image with this tutorial

 ## What you need

 *   15 minutes
 *   JDK 11 (or higher) installed
 *   Maven 3.6 (or higher) installed
+*   Docker installed (optional)

 ## Write the application
 The source code of the main method is quite obvious.
 Each line include comments to explain the meaning.